brookeyo/Food-Insecurity-/README.md

 - This data could also be used to develop plans to correct food scarcity and insecuirty
 # Data Visualizations

-This map displays the amount of students who are eligible for free lunch; this is based off of the childs family's income.
-You might notcie that both Virgina and Tennessse are gray, indicating that their was not data indicating that any children were elgible for free lunch.
 ![data-viz](/Visualizations/Kidslunchfree.png)
+- The map above displays the amount of students who are eligible for free lunch; this is based off of the childs family's income.
+You might notcie that both Virgina and Tennessse are gray, indicating that their was not data pertaining to childrenbeing elgible fot free lunch.

 ![data.viz](/Visualizations/Medianincome.png)